AdamDemirel/adamdemirel.com/content/happiness.md

 ### Challenging Negative Beliefs

-> 'Pain is inevitable, but suffering is optional' - Haruki Murakami
+> "Pain is inevitable, but suffering is optional" - Haruki Murakami

 Challenging negative beliefs won't help us reduce _all_ of the negative affect that results from 47% of our day spent ruminating - because remember that it makes us unhappy even when it is about positive things.
 But it does make us more unhappy when we are thinking about negative things.